riceball-tw/go-standard-crud/README.md

 # Go CRUD Todo List API

-A simple REST API for managing todos built with Go.
-This application provides full CRUD (Create, Read, Update, Delete) operations for todo items with file-based persistence.
+> A simple REST API for managing todos built with Go with file-based persistence.

 ## Features